...

 Is a common law wife entitled to anything in Texas?

-Yes, a common law spouse in Texas can be entitled to certain legal rights, including property division and potentially spousal support, depending on the circumstances of the marriage and the divorce proceedings.
+Yes, a common law spouse in Texas may be entitled to certain legal rights, such as property division and potentially spousal support.
+This depends on the circumstances of the marriage and divorce proceedings.

 How long are you considered common law married in Texas?

 In Texas, there is no specific time requirement to establish a common-law marriage.
-It depends on whether the couple meets the criteria, which include mutual agreement to be married, living together, and presenting themselves as married to others.
+It depends on whether the couple meets the criteria, which include mutual agreement to marry, living together, and presenting themselves as married to others.

 What happens if common law partners break up in Texas?